Small Business Insurance

 Excess and surplus lines insurance

-Excess and surplus (E&S) lines insurance refers to coverage for risks that are too high or too expensive for a traditional insurance company to take on.
-You can buy this type of coverage from non-admitted carriers, which are allowed greater flexibility but are not backed by the state.
+Excess and surplus (E&S) lines insurance provides coverage for unique, high, or catastrophic risks that standard, or "admitted," insurance companies are unwilling or unable to take on.
+This type of coverage is purchased from non-admitted carriers, which have greater flexibility in policy design but are not backed by the state's guarantee fund.

 What is excess and surplus lines insurance?

-The term is used to distinguish how the insurance is purchased.
-But it includes most types of property and casualty (P&C) insurance, such as:
+The term is used to distinguish the way the policy is sold and regulated, and it can apply to most types of property and casualty (P&C) insurance, including:

-You may see this coverage referred to as E&S insurance, excess lines, surplus lines, or specialty lines insurance depending on where you're located.
-For example, it's called excess lines in New York and surplus lines in California.
+You may see this coverage referred to as E&S insurance, excess lines, surplus lines, or specialty lines insurance.
+While the name can vary by state (for example, it's called excess lines in New York and surplus lines in California), the core function remains the same.

-Insurance companies that sell this coverage are called non-admitted carriers or unlicensed carriers.
-They are not subject to the same regulations as other insurance companies and they do not need to be licensed in the states where they sell insurance, only in their home state.
-This allows for greater flexibility in the insurance solutions they can offer.
+Insurance companies that sell this coverage are called non-admitted carriers or surplus lines insurers.
+They are licensed and regulated in their home state, but they do not need to be licensed in every state where they sell policies.
+This allows for greater flexibility in the insurance solutions they can offer, as they are not subject to the same strict rate and form regulations as admitted carriers.

-Because non-admitted carriers are not backed by the state, the state's guaranty fund will not help pay for claims if the carrier is unable to do so.
+Because non-admitted carriers are not backed by the state, the state's guaranty fund will not cover claims if the carrier becomes financially insolvent.

-What is the difference between standard vs. excess or surplus lines insurance?
+What is the difference between standard and E&S insurance?

 Standard insurance and excess and surplus lines insurance differ most in these areas:

-• Support from the state.
-Because non-admitted carriers are not backed by the state, the state's guaranty fund will not help pay for claims if the carrier is unable to do so.
-You also cannot appeal to your state's department of insurance if you think a claim was mishandled.
+• State guarantee funds and oversight.
+Because non-admitted carriers are not backed by the state, the state's guaranty fund will not cover claims if the carrier becomes financially insolvent.
+You also cannot appeal to your state's department of insurance (DOI) if you think a claim was mishandled.
 That makes working with a non-admitted carrier more risky.

 • Flexibility.
-With standard insurance companies, each state’s department of insurance (DOI) reviews and regulates each company’s insurance forms, rates, and financial standing.
+With standard insurance companies, each state's department of insurance (DOI) reviews and regulates admitted carriers' insurance forms, rates, and financial standing.
 Because non-admitted carriers are not subject to the same regulations, they can offer creative solutions to your business's high risks.

 • Premiums.
-Because they cover higher risks, policies bought from the surplus lines market usually cost more than those purchased from the standard market.
+Because they cover higher, non-standard, or specialized risks, policies bought from the E&S market almost always cost more than comparable policies purchased from the standard market.

-You can expect a surplus insurance policy to provide protection similar to a standard insurance policy of that same type.
+You can expect a surplus insurance policy to provide protection that is similar to a standard insurance policy of the same type.
 As with any policy, you'll need to read the fine print and consult an agent to make sure it includes everything your business needs.

 Standard vs. excess or surplus lines providers.